New amazing destinations

 Bilbao - Spain

-On 26th May 2014, KLM will launch a new route to Bilbao in the Basque region, operated in Embraer 190 equipment.
-The line will only be operational during the summer season, until 25th October 2014 and is added to Madrid and Barcelona regular lines.
+On 26th May 2014, KLM launched a new route to Bilbao in the Basque region, operated in Embraer 190 equipment.
+The line is only operational during the summer season, until 25th October 2014 and is added to Madrid and Barcelona regular lines.